ameliarahman/ameliarahman.github.io/_posts/2023-12-17-join-on-coalesce.md

 There are times when we need to join a table with a null condition.
 If `column a` is null, then join it using the condition with `column b`, and vice versa.

 Initially, I thought it could be easily done using a `CASE WHEN` expression.
-However, when the data is already large, it poses performance issues.
+However, when dealing with a large data, it poses performance issues.

 Let's proceed with example.
 Create two tables and seed them with 100,000 rows of data: